astropy/astroquery/docs/gama.rst

 This module can be used to query the GAMA (Galaxy And Mass Assembly) survey, second data release (DR2).
 Currently queries must be formulated in SQL.
-If successful, the results are returned as an `astropy.fits.HDUList`_.
+If successful, the results are returned as an `astropy.io.fits.HDUList`_.

 **SQL Queries**

-This sends an SQL query, passed as a string, to the GAMA server and returns an `astropy.fits.HDUList`_.
+This sends an SQL query, passed as a string, to the GAMA server and returns an `astropy.io.fits.HDUList`_.
 For example, to return basic information on the first 100 spectroscopic objects in the database:

 .. code-block:: python